pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

 #sourceLocation() // Resets back to the original file
 ```

 - **Caution**: Overuse can cause confusion in your logs or debugger.
-It’s best reserved for special tooling or code generation setups.
+It's best reserved for special tooling or code generation setups.

 ---